matuzo/HTMHell/hell/entries/7_multiple_duplicated_ids.md

 ## Issues and how to fix them

-An ID should be unique no matter on which tag it is added.
-Also this code uses a table-based layout (and yeah, it is on a live production site still running, redesigned in 2016).
+An `id` should be unique no matter on which tag it's added.
+Also this code uses a table-based layout (and yeah, it's on a live production site still running, redesigned in 2016).
+Avoid using tables for layout reasons only, because table elements have a semantic meaning.
+Using them could make your document more confusing for some people.

-1. Altering the current HTML to HTML5 tags, which reduces the HTML and avoids this table-based layout.
+1. Replace the current markup with semantic HTML5 tags, which reduces the number of tags and avoids the table-based layout.
-2. Style the new tags like before to don't break the whole layout.
+2. Style the new elements like before by using Flexbox or CSS Grid.

 </div>